kyma-project/community/concepts/observability-strategy/configurable-monitoring/01-monitoring-groundwork.md

   - Filtering of data (like dropping metrics of kyma-system components) must be possible.

 ### Pre-integration
-- Kyma system components are pre-integrated, so the predefined input in the collector serves them by default.
+- Kyma system components are pre-integrated, so the predefined input to the gateway serves them by default.
 - Typical Kubernetes metrics are pre-integrated, including basic node and kube-state-metrics.
 Users might need this data for their own troubleshooting.
 - Istio metrics are pre-integrated and can be easily filtered and de-selected.